stevengonsalvez/patchmycode/memory-bank/projectbrief.md

-# Project Brief: Probot Aider Bot
+# Project Brief: patchmycode

 ## Project Overview
-Probot Aider Bot is a GitHub App built with Probot that integrates with Aider (https://aider.chat) to automatically fix issues in GitHub repositories based on issue labels.
-When an issue is labeled with a specific trigger label, the bot analyzes the issue, uses Aider to generate a fix, and creates a pull request with the proposed solution.
+patchmycode is a GitHub App built with Probot that uses AI to automatically fix issues in GitHub repositories based on issue labels.
+When an issue is labeled with a specific trigger label, the bot analyzes the issue, generates a fix using AI assistance, and creates a pull request with the proposed solution.

 ## Core Requirements